 Now, my students were hooked.
 Something different from apples?
 Can we use apples for other things?
 I lightly suggested we dive into the idea of learning about apples next, and they actually cheered!
 They were hooked.
-Apples were not only cool, they were also interesting.
+Apples were not only cool, but they were also interesting.

 Throw in More Learning

 Now that we pinpointed some great describing words, we need to use these words in sentences!
-You can see some of our great describing words integrated into sentences that features some of our current sight words.
+You can see some of our great describing words integrated into sentences that feature some of our current sight words.
 Then we can work on reading repetitious sentences with our sight words while adding describing words!

 Finally, our next step is to take these sentences and turn them into our own little books!
-We are going to become authors and illustrators to make same great writings and match our illustrations to our describing words that we wrote.
+We are going to become authors and illustrators to make the same great writings and match our illustrations to our describing words that we wrote.
 This is a work in progress.